Ukari Figgs

-High School and College years
+Early life and college

 Born in Georgetown, Kentucky, Figgs led the Scott County girls' basketball team to a state title in 1995, and she was named Kentucky's Miss Basketball.

 Figgs then went to school on a scholarship, starring on the women's basketball team at Purdue University, averaging 11.6 points and 3.3 assists in her four-year career.
 In her senior season, Figgs averaged 16.3 points, 4.5 rebounds and 4.2 assists.
 Purdue handily won the NCAA Championship that year (winning all of its tournament games by a margin of at least 10 points) and Figgs was named Most Outstanding Player of the 1999 NCAA Final Four.
 Figgs' other accomplishments while at Purdue included making the 1999 All-Big Ten team and the 1998 and 1999 NCAA Regional All-Tournament Teams and winning the 1997 Best Defensive Player award.
 Figgs graduated from Purdue in 1999 with a degree in mechanical engineering, taking full advantage of her scholarship.